 Conduktor Gateway’s connection to Kafka is configured by the KAFKA_ environment variables.When translating Kafka’s properties, use upper case instead and replace the . with _.
 For example:When defining Gateway’s Kafka property bootstrap.servers, declare it as the environment variable KAFKA_BOOTSTRAP_SERVERS.
 Any variable prefixed with KAFKA_ will be treated as a connection parameter by Gateway.

 Define where authentication takes place, Gateway or Kafka.
 Valid values are: GATEWAY_MANAGED, KAFKA_MANAGED.
-Note that KAFKA_MANAGED mode is incompatible with PLAINTEXT or SSL Gateway security protocols.
+Note that KAFKA_MANAGED mode is incompatible with PLAINTEXT or SSL security protocols.

 Semicolon-separated (;) list of service accounts that will be super users on Gateway (excluding virtual clusters).
 Example: alice;bob.